skip to content

 Rented Property

-• if the dwelling is unoccupied and neglected;
+• whether the dwelling is unoccupied and neglected

 Repossession of rented property

-No one can enter a rented property to take possession of it before or after the end of a residential park agreement unless the resident abandons it, voluntarily gives up possession or the person is authorized by order of a court or SACAT.
-Only a bailiff of SACAT can enforce an order of repossession [see Residential Parks Act 2007 (SA) ss 85 and 87].
+No one can enter a rented property to take possession of it before or after the end of a residential park agreement unless the resident abandons it, voluntarily gives up possession or the person is authorised by order of a court or SACAT.
+Only a bailiff of SACAT can enforce an order of repossession [Residential Parks Act 2007 (SA) ss 85 and 87].

 Personal Property

-There is a specific procedure to deal with personal property that has been abandoned by the resident.
-Any perishable items can be immediately thrown out, and so can any items whose value is less than the fair estimate of the cost of removal storage and sale of the property [see Residential Parks Act 2007 (SA) s 92].
+There is a specific procedure to deal with personal property that a resident has abandoned.
+Any perishable items can be immediately thrown out, and so can any items valued at less than the fair estimate of the cost of removal, storage and sale of the property [see Residential Parks Act 2007 (SA) s 92].

 Valuable Property

-Valuable property is any property that the value is more than the cost of removal storage and sale.
-Any valuable property needs to be dealt with in a specific way.
+Valuable property is any property worth more than the cost of removal, storage and sale.
+Valuable property must be dealt with in a specific way.
 Notice must be given to the former resident and the property must be kept safe for 28 days (using Form I).
 Reasonable costs must be paid by the owner of the property to reclaim the property.
 If the property is not claimed within 28 days then the property may be sold at a public auction.
 The park owner may only keep the funds from this sale to cover the reasonable cost of dealing with the abandoned property and any amounts that are owing under the residential park agreement.
 The balance is to be paid to the owner of the property, or if they can not be found, to the Residential Tenancies Fund [see Residential Parks Act 2007 (SA) s 92].

 Personal Documents

-The park owner must notify the former resident and hold the documents for 28 days.
-If not claimed then they can be destroyed [see Residential Parks Act 2007 (SA) s 93].
+The park owner must notify the former resident and hold abandoned documents for 28 days.
+If they are not claimed, they may be destroyed [s 93].

 Abandoned dwellings

-If the former resident has abandoned a dwelling at the site, then the park owner must keep it safe and must apply to the South Australian Civil and Administrative Tribunal SACAT for an order of possession.
-After this order has been received then the park owner must comply with the same procedures described above [see Residential Parks Act 2007 (SA) s 94].
+If the former resident has abandoned a dwelling at the site, then the park owner must keep it safe and must apply to the South Australian Civil and Administrative Tribunal for an order for possession.
+After this order has been received, the park owner must comply with the same procedures described above [s 94].

 Disputes

-The Tribunal can not hear claims for money over $40,000 unless both parties consent in writing.
-Once consent is given it cannot be revoked (taken back).
+SACAT cannot hear claims for money over $40,000 unless both parties consent in writing.
+Once consent is given, it cannot be revoked (taken back).

 SACAT can make many different orders after one of the parties has lodged an application [see Residential Parks Act 2007 (SA) s 116].
 The hearings are informal and the parties can usually attend and represent their cases themselves.
 SACAT also has the power to issue a restraining order to a resident or their visitor, on an application by the park owner, if there is a risk of serious injury or damage occurring.
 Breaching this restraining order is an offence and attracts up to one year imprisonment.